Wan Chai District: Diversity

 Today Wan Chai is sometimes described as the heart of the city, representing the epitome of the Hong Kong lifestyle - it has a well-established arts centre, the large exhibition and conference complexes, luxury apartments, five-star and non-five-star hotels, shopping malls, metropolitan office towers and a large government building cluster.
 It has a multitude of home decoration shops, bars and Mahjong centres.
 Wan Chai District houses a mosque, as well as cemeteries for several different faiths.
-Five minutes away from the noisy polluted streets is Bowen Drive, popular for jogging and walking by politicians, movie stars, and government officials.
+Close to the urban streets is Bowen Drive, popular for jogging and walking by politicians, movie stars, and government officials.

 Entertainment and shopping

 There are numerous bars and strip joints in the red-light district part of Wan Chai catering to tourists.
-Within this Fenwick Pier the Fleet Arcade hosted the only McDonald's that served alcohol and pizza in Hong Kong until 2004 when it was closed; its replacement was an up-market restaurant.
+Within this, the former Fenwick Pier's Fleet Arcade hosted the only McDonald's that served alcohol and pizza in Hong Kong until 2004 when it was closed and was replaced by an up-market restaurant.
 Benches of the McDonald's were however left behind at the lobby of the arcade.

-Fenwick Pier was landlocked since 2016 following reclamation by the government, and was closed and handed back to the government on 11 February 2022, with a new fire station to be built on the land of where the arcade stood.
+Fenwick Pier became landlocked in 2016 following reclamation by the government, and was later closed and handed back to the government on 11 February 2022, with a new fire station to be built on the land of where the arcade stood.
 Prior to the handover of Hong Kong, Fenwick pier was regularly visited by vessels, with numbers ranging from 37 to 99 annually.

 Johnston Road and Queen's Road East are the two major streets in the area.
 Export clothing shops line Johnston and Luard Roads predominantly.
 Queen's Road East has many stores selling Chinese style wooden furniture.

 Spring Garden Lane and Tai Wo Street are lined with stalls selling vegetables, fruit and household items.

 Tai Yuen Street specialises in toys in stalls and shops.

 Lee Tung Street was in the 2010s converted into a Lee Tung Avenue zone of luxurious residential apartments, shopping, restaurants and bars.

 Education

 The main Hong Kong Central Library is located in Wan Chai District.
-Additionally, Hong Kong Public Libraries operates two other libraries in the district: Lockhart Road Public Library and Wong Nai Chung Public Library.
+Additionally, Hong Kong Public Libraries operates the Lockhart Road Public Library and Wong Nai Chung Public Library within the district.

+Additionally, schools such as Wah Yan College Hong Kong, St. Paul Secondary School and Queen's College are present here.

 Notable places

 Next to the Hong Kong Convention and Exhibition Centre is the "Golden Bauhinia Square".
 There is a huge sculpture of a bauhinia, which is the representative flower of Hong Kong, in the square.
-This is a popular tourist spot in Hong Kong for mainland visitors and also the location of the flag-raising ceremony which occurs daily and in a special form on Chinese National Day and other occasions.
+This is a popular tourist spot in Hong Kong for visitors from Mainland China and also the location of a flag-raising ceremony which occurs daily and in a special form on Chinese National Day and other occasions.